Island fox: Taxonomy and evolution

 Foxes from each island are capable of interbreeding, but have genetic and phenotypic distinctions that make them unique; for example, each subspecies has differing numbers of tail vertebrae.

-The small size of the island fox is an adaptation to the limited resources available in the island environment, or island dwarfism.
-The foxes are believed to have "rafted" to the northern islands between 10,400 and 16,000 years ago.
-Initially, fox populations were located on the three northern islands, which were likely easier to access during the last ice age — when lowered sea levels united four of the northernmost islands into a single mega-island (Santa Rosae) and the distance between the islands and the mainland was reduced — it is likely that Native Americans brought the foxes to the southern islands of the archipelago, perhaps as pets, or hunting dogs.
+The fox did not persist on the two smallest islands.
+On Anacapa Island because it has no reliable source of fresh water; and on Santa Barbara Island which is too small to support the food needs of a viable fox population.

 Other names for the island fox include coast fox, short-tailed fox, island gray fox, Channel Islands fox, Channel Islands gray fox, California Channel Islands fox and insular gray fox.